Fluffisaurus/player-performance-projection/report.md

 ### Preprocessing

-After collecting the data, our main preprocessing work was to combine all the webscraping data into one dataframe that was exported as the csv file, `/data/shot-data-all.csv`.
+After collecting the data, our main preprocessing work combined all the webscraping data into one dataframe that was exported as the csv file, `/data/shot-data-all.csv`.
 We added a column for cumulative shots made, cumulative attempts, and cumulative field goal percentage (made / attempts).

 With the aggregated defensive ratings from the previous [section](#team-defensive-rating-data-from-2009-2019), we split teams into three tiers based on their 10 year defensive rankings - top, middle, and bottom.
 We subsetted Curry's shooting data from `shot-data-all.csv` into individual csv's `/data/top-def.csv`, `/data/mid-def.csv`, and `/data/bot-def.csv`.
-By separating out Curry's shooting data by tier, we can then analyze and check whether there is a stasitical significance in his shooting performances against each tier.
+By separating out Curry's shooting data by tier, we then analyzed and checked whether there is a stasitical significance in his shooting performances against each tier.

 For more information on the steps we took for preprocessing, refer to the jupyter notebook `/scripts/combine_shooting_data.ipynb`.